mikeycao/statePUN/README.md

 ```
 ## License

-`statePUN` is made available under a Creative Commons CC0 1.0 license, meaning it is dedicated to the public domain and may be freely used, shared, and modified.
+`statePUN` is made available under a Creative Commons CC0 1.0 license, meaning it is dedicated to the public domain and may be freely used, shared, and modified without attribution.
 For details see [LICENSE](LICENSE.md).